Your opportunity to participate in Innovate UK’s fully funded global business accelerator programme which includes an innovation mission.

 Prior to the visit, delegates will attend an in-country briefing which will provide market information and advice on how to do business in the host country.
 This briefing will also include pitch training for each business so that they can easily articulate their offer and requirements.

-The visit itself will usually involve staying in the target country for approximately 5 days to give plenty of time to maximise the opportunity.
+The innovation mission itself will usually involve staying in the target country for approximately 5 days to give plenty of time to maximise the opportunity.
 A typical programme might involve:

 - Orientation and briefings by local experts and officials at the British Embassy/High Commission